Sghock2404/Assembly_Language/README.md

 # Assembly Language

-These simple programs have been developed in MARS in MIPS

 Assignment 2 Part 1A:
 Prompt the user to enter an integer, read the user's input, and display a labeled output